 Reservoir storage has historically risen to between 150,000 and nearly 190,000 acre-feet (af) during the winter and spring months of years during which rainfall was substantially higher than average, with storage commonly below 50,000 af during most other years.
-As can be seen on Figure 2.2-1a, reservoir storage has repeatedly dropped to essentially zero during periods of below-average rainfall, including those associated with drought conditions in 1976-77, 1987-90, and 2012-current year.
-Reservoir storage has also been essentially zero during most of 2000 through 2004, 2007 through 2009, as a result of the overall drier climatic period that began in 2002.
+As can be seen on Figure 2.2-1a, reservoir storage has repeatedly dropped to essentially zero during periods of below-average rainfall, including those associated with drought conditions in 1976-77, 1987-90, and 2012-16.
+In fact, reservoir storage has been essentially zero during most the overall drier climatic period that began in 2002.

 Briefly during this drier climatic period, such as in both 2005 and 2006 when rainfall was above average, about 50,000 af of storage were accrued, all of which was released for downstream groundwater recharge.
 In late 2010 into early 2011, again in response to above-average rainfall, storage accrued by April 2011 to almost 93,000 af (and the stage to 615 feet MSL) with releases commencing in February 2011 and continuing through March 2012.
-Since then, only a minor amount of water has been conserved that subsequently evaporated and/or was lost to seepage such that, during 2016, no releases were possible, reservoir stage remained at approximately 524 feet MSL, and storage remained less than 1,000 af.
+From then until 2017, only minor amounts of water were conserved that subsequently evaporated and/or were lost to seepage such that no releases were possible.
+Importantly, with above-average rainfall commencing in January 2017, reservoir storage and stage increased to 74,800 af and 608 feet MSL, respectively, by early May.